NottingHack/rules/hse.rst

 ---------------------

 Walkabout inspections are to be performed once a fortnight by a trustee or member of the safety team.
-The inspection uses a google form `(9) <#anchor-7>`__ and automatically stores the outcome of each inspection.
+The inspection uses a google form and automatically stores the outcome of each inspection.

 **Red items are required by the fire log book**

 WEEKLY:

 -  Check PPE dispensers.
 Record if consumables are replenished (e.g., ear plugs).
 Record if reusable items are missing (e.g., ear defenders).

 -  Check 1\ :sup:`st` aid kits are in their nominal locations.

 -  Check all walkways are clear of obstruction.
 Clear and record minor obstructions if practical to do so, report any remaining obstructions.

 -  Check all floors are clear of dust and other slip hazards.

 -  Test all fire exit mechanisms and confirm signs are present

 -  Check the battery charging area is clear of combustible material, disconnect batteries if fully charged

 MONTHLY

 -  Open all 1\ :sup:`st` aid kits and check quantities and expiry dates, replenish as required and record

    -  <List of 1\ :sup:`st` aid locations and contents of each>

 -  Check for large/heavy items that are placed on high or otherwise unsuitable shelves

 -  Confirm (e.g., via the members meeting) that someone from each team has visited the space and performed a visual inspection of tools/equipment/facilities

 -  Sweep for PAT test stickers that are (over)due for renewal or missing and test as required

 -  Check for battery-powered tools that are damaged, leaking, etc

 -  Inspect fire extinguishing equipment (maintenance labels, pressures, tags, visible damage)

 -  Inspect storage areas for excessive quantities of flammable material (especially cardboard)

-??
-ANNUALLY ??
+ANNUALLY

 -  Inspection/test regime for emergency lighting

 -  Inspection regime for all NH fire doors

 -  Full space fire risk assessment

-.. |image1| image:: Pictures/10000001000000FF000001003CD9A584.png
-   :width: 6.747cm
-   :height: 6.773cm